FlyJingFish/AndroidAOP/docs/FAQ.md

 ### 3. Memory leak occurs in the cut-in processing class?

-- This situation is usually because you have made a strong reference in the aspect processing class
+- This situation is usually because you have made a strong reference in the aspect processing class （[Handling class lifecycle](#6-what-is-the-life-cycle-of-the-aspect-processing-class-of-the-matching-aspect-and-the-annotation-aspect)）

 ### 4. Want to see all the locations where the aspect code is added